ScriptBasic/WinPBX/docs/CDicObj Class.md

 #### Remarks

-If key is not found when changing a key, a new key is created and its associated item is left empty.
+Contrarily to the Dictionary object, if key is not found when changing a key, this method sets the last result code to E_INVALIDARG and exits, instead of creating a new key with its associated item empty.

 #### Return value